lotusnprod/lotus-manuscript/manuscript.md

 An entry was only validated if: *i)* the structure (as any structural descriptor that could be linked to the final sanitized InChIKey) was described in the reference *ii)* the producing organism (as any organism descriptor that could be linked to the accepted canonical name) was described in the reference and *iii)* the reference was describing the occurrence of the chemical structure in the biological organism.
 Results obtained on the manually analyzed set were categorized according to the initial reference subcategory and are detailed in [SI-2](#si-2-summary-of-the-validation-statistics).
 To improve these results, further cleaning of the references was needed.
-This was done by accepting entries whose reference was coming from a DOI, a PMID, or from a title which restricted Damerau-Levenshtein distance between original and translated was lower than ten or if it was coming from one of the three main journals where occurrences are published (i.e., *Journal of Natural Products*, *Phytochemistry*, or *Journal of Agricultural and Food Chemistry*).
+This was done by accepting entries whose reference was coming from a DOI, a PMID, or from a title which restricted Damerau-Levenshtein distance between original and translated was lower than ten or if it was coming from one of the three main journals where NP occurrences are commonly expected to be published (i.e., *Journal of Natural Products*, *Phytochemistry*, or *Journal of Agricultural and Food Chemistry*).
 For "split", "publishingDetails" and "original" subcategories, the year of publication of the obtained reference, its journal, and the name of the first author were searched in the original entry and if at least two of them were present, the entry was kept.
 Entries were then further filtered to keep the ones where the reference title contained the first element of the detected canonical name.
 Except for COCONUT, exceptions to this filter were made for all DOI-based references.